Updated January 2023

 It’s also probably good to just simply purchase the pass at your first buffet stop, immediately before going in.
 That way you can stretch out the benefits for the full 24 hours if you wish.

 Upon purchasing the pass, you’ll be given a black wristband to wear.
 It has a barcode on it and is your access to all of the buffets.
-Those of you who showed your Total Rewards card will use that to get into the buffets.
+Those of you who showed your Caesars Rewards card will use that to get into the buffets.
 You’ll also be required to show a driver’s license or other photo i.d.
-(This keeps you from chowing down then giving your Total Rewards card to your friend).
+(This keeps you from chowing down then giving your Caesars Rewards card to your friend).

 When Does the Buffet of Buffets Pass Expire?